 Since the program began in 1995, hundreds of participants have learned about the City's emergency organization and have received the 20 hour training.
 The training, which consists of six three hour and twenty minute classes, covers safety, awareness, preparation, utility control and fire suppression, basic medical care, damage assessment, light search and rescue, communications, and CERT team management.
 A small nominal fee covers the cost of materials.
 More individuals belonging to schools, churches, businesses, and other community organizations are being assembled to take the CERT training or are being targeted for training in an attempt to have every neighborhood in the City with a functioning civilian disaster emergency response team.

 Consider becoming part of the team.
-The dates for a Free Disaster Preparedness Course and the 2014 CERT Schedule are now available.
 To register for CERT training, or for more information on the Santa Clara CERT program, call the Santa Clara Fire Department Training Division at 1-408-615-4940.